|GPS:||39.716, -107.691 Google Map · Climbing Area Map|

 Difficulty ranges from WI 3 to WI 5+ depending on conditions.
 The canyon is a beautiful location and often sees less climbing traffic than other quality ice climbing areas in the state.
 Overall, when conditions are good, Rifle offers some of the best naturally forming, easily accessible ice in Colorado.

-There is a $4 dollar parking fee in the park.
+There is a $5 parking fee in the park.
+You can get season passes, which are a great deal, from the campground host/park ranger or at the City of Rifle Parks Department in town.
 The town of Rifle offers some fairly inexpensive accomodations and even a decent restaurant or two.

 Follow Grass Valley Road west, passing the turn-offs for East Elk Canyon, Main Elk Canyon (home of the Fortress of Solitude), West Elk Canyon, and Harvey Gap.
 After about 6-8 miles Grass Valley Road comes to a T-intersection.
 Turn right and follow this paved road up up up past the fish hatchery, where it turns to dirt.
 You're now in Rifle Mountain Park.